belle2/basf2/online_book/basf2/fei.rst

 .. admonition:: Question
     :class: exercise stacked

-    The distribution of `Mbc` you just plotted doesn't peak at the B meson mass of 5.28 GeV.
+    The distribution of `Mbc` you have just plotted doesn't peak at the B meson mass of 5.28 GeV.
 Why is that?

 .. admonition:: Solution
     :class: toggle solution